This post will help you plan a trip to the New Orleans Jazz Museum.

 During the Civil War, it was noted for being the only mint to make both Confederate and American coins.

-Operations at this U.S. Mint were ended in 1909, but the building would continue to be used by the government for a variety of purposes including military functions.
+Operations at this U.S. Mint ended in 1909, but the building would continue to be used by the government for a variety of purposes including military functions.

 Eventually, the U.S. Government would donate this building to the Louisiana State Museum in 1966.